Self-Improving Systems

 Humans are a type of self-improving system - though their capacity to improve themselves is typically rather limited.

-Large organisations such as governments - and the entire human/machine civilization - also qualify as being self-improving systems.
+Large organisations such as governments - and the entire man-machine civilization - also qualify as being self-improving systems.

 Biological self-improving systems may be considered to be maximising god's utility function.